This year, the festival once again took place in the picturesque setting of The Waterfront Marquee, located on Church Street Car Park.

-Transforming the car park into Falmouth’s exciting new harbour-side event venue, the festival will spread out against the beautiful backdrop of Falmouth harbour.
+Transforming the car park into Falmouth’s exciting Waterfront event venue, the festival site encapsulates the beautiful backdrop of Falmouth harbour.

 All information about how to get to Falmouth and where to stay can be found on the Falmouth visitor website.

 For over a century, Cornish families have derived their livelihood from oyster dredging in the Carrick Roads and surrounding rivers.
 Governed by ancient laws that were put in place to protect the natural ecology of the riverbeds and oyster stocks, oystermen fishing in the Port of Truro Oyster Fishery are prohibited from using engines.
 Instead, sail power and hand-pulled dredges must be used.
 This is the only oyster fishery in Europe, if not the world, where such traditional methods must be used.